 Candidates for the MA Degree by examination are normally required to attend prescribed courses in the University and to write a minor thesis (normally 12,000-15,000 words).
 The MA curriculum is generally offered as a full-time programme to be completed within twelve months.
-However, a part-time programme, to be completed within twenty-four months, may be offered in certain subjects with the permission of the appropriate Professor, Head of Department or Board of Studies of a Centre.
+However, a part-time programme, to be completed within twenty-four months, may be offered in certain subjects with the permission of the appropriate Professor or Head of School.

 Candidates for the MA by examination are required to complete coursework, sit a written examination and submit a minor thesis after a minimum of three terms and a maximum of six terms.
 To be awarded the MA Degree, candidates must satisfy the examiners in both the written examination and the research elements of the Degree.
-The MA Degree course and/or examination may be repeated only by special permission of the Faculty.
+The MA Degree course and/or examination may be repeated only by special permission of the College.